 Once you become our client, we will fight hard to get you the compensation you deserve.
 We handle all injury claims on a contingency basis, so there is never a fee until we recover for you.
 Contact our office today for a no-cost consultation.

-Common Causes of Pedestrian Accidents in California and Arizona
+Common Causes of Pedestrian Accidents in California

 Pedestrians are required to exercise reasonable care for their safety.
 That means waiting for the walk signal at a traffic light, using marked crosswalks, not walking alongside the road, and using a sidewalk when provided.
 No matter how cautious a pedestrian is, driver errors are the reason for most accidents, including: